 Use of an FNSB Library Card:

-Library cards are intended to allow patrons the privilege of borrowing materials from the collection, using in-library services such as the public computers, accessing licensed online content, borrowing materials from the University of Alaska Fairbanks Rasmuson Library, and using interlibrary loan services.
+Library cards are intended to allow patrons the privilege of borrowing materials from the collection, using in-library services such as the public computers, accessing licensed online content, borrowing materials from other Alaska Library Catalog (ALC) member libraries, and using Interlibrary Loan services.
 Some library items, such as those in reference collections, may only be used in the library.
-All circulating items may be checked out to any valid cardholder.
+All circulating items may be checked out to any cardholder in good standing.

 CONFIDENTIALITY OF LIBRARY RECORDS